TrevorDasch/LD48/README.md

 [Sun 12:04 PM]
 The game is completely playable.
 I'm going to call it a night for LD48.
 Tomorrow is music and sound effect day, as well as my menus.
 Oh boy.

+[Sun 10:57 AM]
+The game has a title screen and a pause screen.
+Save games work, so now if you quit you restart in the same place.
+Starting music work now.